TheMoon2000/SurveyLex-ios-Framework/README.md

 ## Environment variables
 - `allowMenuCollapse`: A boolean indicating whether choices that are expanded can be folded up again.
 Default is `false`.
 - `autofocus`: Whether the current item on a page of a survey has higher opacity than other elements.
-Default is `true`.
+Default is `true`. <br>
   <img src="Screenshots/autofocus.png" width="250" style="border: 1px dashed #e5e5e5">
 - `isSubmissionMode`: A boolean indicating whether the survey maintains an active connection with the server (i.e. a session is created on open, and responses are uploaded).
 The opposite of submission mode is **stealth mode**, where no data ever leaves the device throughout the survey-taking process.
 Default is `true`.
 - `showLandingPage`: A boolean indicating whether a landing page is shown when a survey is launched.
 The landing page consists of the survey title, a built-in description, and shows a survey logo if the survey has one.
 Default is `true`.